homeday-de/homeday-blocks/README.md

 2) Changelog will be generated during the checks.
 Check it to determed the release type - `MAJOR`, `MINOR` or `PATCH`.For more info, please see [contribuiton guide](#contribution-guide).
 If in doubt, consult with rest of the team.
 3) Create a version bump PR to develop (use [`npm version`](https://docs.npmjs.com/cli/version.html) to make sure version is updated everywhere).
 This should be merged as last PR before releasing.
 4) Once version bump PR is merged to `develop` and all checks on release PR have passed, merge the release PR.
-5) Draft a github release with corresponding version (target `master` branch),include the generated changelog, and publish it.
+5) Draft a github release with corresponding version (target `master` branch), include the generated changelog, and publish it.
 Version naming convention is `vx.x.x`.
 6) After publishing the release on github, new version will be published automatically to the npm registry ([using github action](https://github.com/homeday-de/homeday-blocks/blob/develop/.github/workflows/publish.yml)) that's hooked to the [release event](https://developer.github.com/v3/activity/events/types/#releaseevent).
 Double check that the new version has been correctly published on [npm registry]( https://www.npmjs.com/package/homeday-blocks)

 The [CI](https://travis-ci.com/homeday-de/homeday-blocks) will automatically deploy the storybook to our [showcase env](https://blocks.homeday.dev), once the PR is merged to `master` branch.